danielLelescu/stitchmeter/index.md

 The core design constraint was to eliminate **all friction** from the force-measurement chain.
 To achieve this, the entire measurement path is built from **flexure elements** (flexible blades, crossed-blade pivots, and buckling beams) rather than bearings, sliders, or electronics — making the device robust, calibration-free, and usable even in low-resource settings.

-The device adapts to **three standard suture wire types** (EP2, EP6, EP9), each requiring a different stiffness range, via two independent mechanical stiffness-adjustment systems (a rotating-cam buckling mechanism for Phase I, and a tensioned-spring parallel-blade table for Phase II).
+The device adapts to **three standard thread types** (EP2, EP6, EP9), each requiring a different stiffness range, via two independent mechanical stiffness-adjustment systems (a rotating-cam buckling mechanism for Phase I, and a tensioned-spring parallel-blade table for Phase II).

 ---

-## ⚙️ How It Works
+## Core Principles ⚙️

-### Phase I — Knot tightening
+### Phase I — Knot Tightening
-As the user cinches the suture knot, one wound-edge block deflects a pair of parallel guiding blades.
-This deflection is amplified through a lever arm and read off a graduated scale — force is recovered directly from Hooke's law.
+As the user manually tightens the suture knot, one block holding simulated skin moves, flexing a pair of parallel guiding blades.
+This flexion is amplified through a lever arm and read off a graduated scale; force is recovered directly from Hooke's law.

-### Phase II — Knot-pull (traction) test
+### Phase II — Knot Traction Test
 A separate mobile block applies tension to the knot through a second flexure spring (a stacked double parallel-blade "table").
 A relative-displacement measurement between two blocks cancels out any knot relaxation during the pull, and a trailing needle captures the peak force reached.

-### Stiffness adjustment
+### Stiffness Adjustment for Different Threads
 - **Phase I:** an asymmetric rotating cam selectively buckles 0, 1, or 2 preload blades, discretely lowering the guide stiffness for softer threads.
 - **Phase II:** a vertical tension spring loads a double parallel-blade table; screwing a nut changes the preload and therefore the effective horizontal stiffness.

 ---

-## 🏗️ Construction
+## Construction 🏛️

 - **Aluminum 7075 (Perunal-215)** — main monolithic housing and flexure blades (light, machinable, low-cost)
 - **Böhler K190 tool steel** — cam, shaft, and AC spring (wear resistance at sliding interfaces)